Building an SQL Query

 image

-1. To remove the Union SQL query, do one of the following:\ a.
+1. To remove the Union SQL query, perform either one of the following actions:\ a.
 Right-click the Q icon of the removed query and select Remove.\ b.
 Right-click the Main window, select Union > Remove.

 Table of Selected Columns - Edit the SQL Statement

-This table displays underneath the Query Builder's Main window, and it enables editing the SQL query.
-Its selected columns hold the same information as the graphical map yet in a tabular format.
+This table is located underneath the Query Builder's Main window, and it enables editing the SQL query.
+Its selected columns hold the same information as the graphical map, yet in a tabular format.

 Adding an SQL Function to a DB Object Column